The Carol Gilligan Theory: A Sense Of Self

 For example: For some, families may be the primary means of shaping a definite sense of self.
 Others may define themselves by their careers or talents.
 In any case, however, it can be important to remember that your sense of self is the way you see yourself at the given moment.
 This may shift over time as one changes and develops throughout a lifetime—and to realize this can be powerfully freeing.

-We do want to clarify a few things: Gilligan believed that a woman's sense of self may not be separate from a man's, insomuch that it is a solid state of identity that is only presented in a single way.
+Gilligan believed that a woman's sense of self may not be separate from a man's, insomuch that it is a solid state of identity that is only presented in a single way.
 However, she is thought by many to believe that there may be differences in the way that sense of self is developed between genders—which can be seen in possible differences between female and male behaviors, ideas and systems of morality.

-Gilligan continues in her hypothesis, suggesting that external motivators or measurable things might not develop a woman's sense of self; rather, a woman's sense of self may be driven byan intrinsic, interior sense of care, community and responsibility.*
+Gilligan continues in her hypothesis, suggesting that external motivators or measurable things might not develop a woman's sense of self; rather, a woman's sense of self may be driven by an intrinsic, interior sense of care, community and responsibility.*

 *Please keep in mind that these views and theories reflect one psychologist, Carol Gilligan, and her contributions to the field (discussed in the next section).
 These views are not an objective, absolute truth and can be extremely harmful when imposed on others in an inappropriate way.
 Additional study and research is needed to validate the experiences of trans, genderfluid and non-binary folks who may not align with the male or female perspectives.

-Gilligan is noted by many to be the first person to prominently challenge the Freudian theory that men and women approached morality from inferior and superior perspectives.
-Gilligan’s ideas were spurred by her disagreements with certain aspects of the work of Lawrence Kohlberg, with whom she worked as a research assistant.
+Carol Gilligan is noted by many to be the first person to prominently challenge the Freudian theory that men and women approached morality from inferior and superior perspectives.
+Carol Gilligan’s ideas regarding moral development were spurred by her disagreements with certain aspects of the work of Lawrence Kohlberg, with whom she worked as a research assistant.
 Kohlberg’s stages of moral development, she believed, focused only on the way males develop moral reasoning.
 When tested on moral reasoning within Kohlberg’s system, women displayed an inferior ability to solve moral problems compared to men.
 Based on her own research, though, Gilligan found that women simply solved moral dilemmas differently than men.

 In Gilligan’s framework, like Kohlberg’s, there are three stages: preconventional, conventional, and postconventional.
 In the preconventional stage, Gilligan argues, women are focused on their self-interest and survival.
 During the conventional stage, morality is centered around self-sacrifice for the benefit of others.
 In the final stage, the postconventional stage, women make moral decisions based on limiting harm to both themselves and others.
 Gilligan published a book describing her theory, In a Different Voice: Psychological Theory and Women’s Development, in 1982.